verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] I am a burden on my own heart.
 - [ ] Javier loved clothes.
 Unfortunately, he loved stuff more.
 - [ ] Not anywhere near the gifted spectrum about solving problems.
+- [ ] They couldn't agree on the colour of the sky